Akron Public Schools: History

 From 1877 to 1952, Akron graduated students semi-annually instead of annually.
 9% of the city's school-aged population were born in other countries in 1888.
 In the 1920s, an Americanization program was designed to help the many Akron students who were first-generation Americans.
 Classes were in the rubber companies and some of the schools.
 A "continuation school" began for working boys and girls who were required by law to have at least four hours of schooling a week.
 In 1924, Akron's platoon schools attracted visitors from all over the country.
 Being a stronghold for the Ku Klux Klan during the decade, the majority of school board and government officials were members.
 Their influence ended with the arrival of Wendell Willkie.

 During the city's 1950s boom town phase, Akron schools grew eight times faster than the city's population.
 In 1967, Kenmore launched the Air Force JROTC.
 In 1971, Jennings piloted the middle school model, which moved ninth-graders to the senior high school.
 In 1984, all-day kindergarten was piloted at Seiberling, Rankin and Hatton schools, and Ellet, East and Garfield high schools piloted the in-school suspension program.
 The district received an A+ evaluation from the state in 1987.

 Schools

 Akron Public Schools is reconstructing its buildings.
-Through a partnership with the city of Akron and the Ohio School Facilities Commission, schools have been rebuilt or remodeled as "community learning centers", which operate as schools by day and community centers by night and on weekends.
+Through a partnership with the city of Akron and the Ohio School Facilities Commission, schools have been rebuilt or remodeled as "community learning centers" (CLCs), which operate as schools by day and community centers by night and on weekends.
 Twenty-nine CLCs are complete and an additional four are in the design or construction stage.
 The city is responsible for scheduling the use of these buildings after school hours.